Last updated: May 2026 · Written from 18 months of hands-on experience — from a root-rotted Brasil to a thriving collection of four.

 |---|---|---|

-| Leaf Color | Entire leaf turns yellow, soft | Brown, crispy leaf tips/edges |
+| Leaf color | Entire leaf turns yellow, soft | Brown, crispy tips/edges |

-| Leaf Texture | Soft, mushy, waterlogged | Dry, papery, curling |
+| Leaf texture | Soft, mushy, waterlogged | Dry, papery, curling |

-| Soil Condition | Stays wet for days | Bone dry, pulling away from pot edges |
+| Soil condition | Stays wet for days | Bone dry, pulling from pot edges |

-| Root Health | Brown, mushy, smells bad | Dry but normal color |
+| Root health | Brown, mushy, smells bad | Dry but normal color |

 | Recovery | Slow, may need repotting | Quick (within hours of watering) |